mozilla/nunjucks/docs/templating.md

 ### slice

 Slice an iterator and return a list of lists containing those items.
-Useful if you want to create a div containing three ul tags that represent columns:

 **Input**